Lorne Thyssen Research Fund for Ancient World Topics

 - Support for publication of scholarly work (up to £2000)

-Applications should be made in writing to jacob [dot] dahl [at] wolfson [dot] ox [dot] ac [dot] uk (Dr Jacob Dahl), Director of the Ancient World Cluster (electronic submissions are preferred).
+Applications should be made in writing to Dr Peter Barber, Director of the Ancient World Cluster (electronic submissions are preferred to firstname.lastname@example.org).
 Upon receipt, they will first be considered by the steering committee for the AWC and then forwarded to the Academic Committee.
 Deadline for application is the 3rd week of term for a decision in that same term.
+The deadline for Hilary Term 2015 will be Sunday 8th February.

-Applications should include a cover letter and budget, as well as references and a CV where applicable (references for grants over £1000, CV for all applicants except Governing Body fellows).
+Applications should include a cover letter and budget.
+References should be provided for grants over £1000.
+Graduate students should arrange for a letter of supervisor's academic support for the proposed activity.
+A CV for all applicants except Governing Body fellows.
 Applicants for grants above £1000 should display intent of applying to other sources.

 Recipients should submit a short report on their work or how the grant assisted their work within 12 months of receiving the award.
 We strongly encourage recipients to ensure that both the name of Wolfson College and the source of the particular grant (Lorne Thyssen Research Fund for Ancient World Topics at Wolfson College) features prominently in any publications or publicity resulting from the research enabled by the grant.